guilmaciel/alumni/README.md

     In order to upload a file to the system, you will need to make a post call to the endpoint /upload. in order to send a file to be proccessed, you need to send it as a param with the key "File".
     If you don't provide any file, the system will process an internal file (resources/input-file.csv).
-    The system will process one file at a time, and will override data with the same host name.
-    You will get a Http Status 201 (Created) if the file processing is OK.
+    A Spring Batch job will be triggered and process the file You will get a Http Status 201 (Created) if the file processing is OK.

 Retrieve host information: